patterns-app/patterns-devkit/README.md

  - **Testable components**
    Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
-All components available in the Dags Repository are automatically tested against sample data sets with the appropriate `ObjectSchema`.

- - **Batch or streaming**
+ - **Batch or incremental**
-   Dags exposes both batch and streaming data outputs from all pipes, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and
+   Dags exposes both batch and streaming data outputs from all pipes, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and completeness.
-    completeness.

  - **Zero cost abstractions and high performance**
    Dags makes its type and immutability guarantees at the abstraction level, so those